 For many small business owners, especially recently opened businesses, there is an overwhelming amount of business financing options.
-For businesses that don’t qualify for longer term financing, it’s essential to know the pros and cons to each type of short-term loan.
-While these short-term loans come at a higher cost to business owners, if used in the appropriate situations they can help business during a period of low sales volume, with cash flow needs, and much more.
+For businesses that don’t qualify for longer term financing, it’s essential to know the pros and cons to each type of short-term financing solutions.
+While these short-term financings come at a higher cost to business owners, if used in the appropriate situations they can help business during a period of low sales volume, with cash flow needs, and much more.

-Some of the most common short-terms loans include invoice factoring, accounts receivable financing, credit card receivable financing, and a business line of credit.
+Some of the most common short-terms financing options include invoice factoring, accounts receivable financing, credit card receivable financing, and a business line of credit.
 This article focuses on credit card receivables and how you can use them to finance your short-term business needs.

 Credit Card Receivables

 Also known as a Merchant Cash Advance or credit card factoring, credit card receivables financing is technically not a loan; instead, it’s an advance payment against future income.
 Credit card receivables financing occurs when financiers purchase a percentage of a business’ future credit card sales at a discounted rate.
-Essentially, it’s a way to get immediate cash flow based on your future accounts receivable from credit cards.
+Essentially, it’s a way to get immediate cash flow based on your future accounts receivable from credit cards or other business receipts.

-The financier will send a lump sum to the business, which is then paid back by an agreed upon set percentage from every debit and credit card sale made.
-Once setup, these payments are made automatically through your credit card processor until the advance and its fees are repaid.
-There’s really no such thing as a late payment because it’s automatically withdrawn, assuming your business brings in the total amount of revenue.
+The financier will send a lump sum to the business, which is then paid back by an agreed upon set percentage of future receivables.
+Once setup, these payments can be made automatically through your credit card processor until the advance and its fees are repaid.
+There’s really no such thing as a late payment because there is no set term.